2010 Korean Grand Prix: Race

 The drivers returned to the grid under safety car conditions after the race was suspended because of heavy rain and spray.

 The track was wet before the race because rain had fallen the previous night.
 The air temperature was 20 C and the track temperature was 18 C. Approximately 80,000 people attended the race.
 Ferrari discovered a water leak in Alonso's car, which was repaired in the hour before the event started.
 While on their reconnaissance laps, Massa, Senna and Glock left the circuit but avoided damage to their cars as drivers tested wet tyre compounds.
 The race was scheduled to start at 15:00 Korea Standard Time (UTC+9) but rain continued to fall.
 A new start time of 15:10 local time was planned.
 Standing water on the track caused heavy spray and impaired visibility, meaning the race would start behind the safety car.
 All cars were required to use the full wet tyres.

 The race began without a formation lap and despite the slow speed, drivers struggled for grip on the wet surface.
 After three laps under the safety car, conditions were unchanged; drivers reported on the circuit's condition via radio and the race was suspended.
-Light rain prevented the resumption of the Grand Prix for more than 45 minutes until the marshals and road sweeping trucks removed some of the excess water and dirt on the track.
+Light rain prevented the race's resumption for more than 45 minutes until the marshals and road sweeping trucks removed some of the excess water and dirt on the track.
 Resin on the newly laid track surface had prevented water from soaking into the ground.
 The rain had eased slightly during the suspension.
 Teams were allowed to change the set-up of their cars, which were largely optimised for dry weather conditions.

 The race was restarted behind the safety car with the drivers in the positions held before the suspension.
-The safety car remained out for fourteen laps, during which the standing water was reduced as the cars circulated the track.
+The safety car remained out for 14 laps, during which the standing water was reduced as the cars circulated the track.
 Schumacher, Liuzzi and Yamamoto left the circuit during this period but were all able to rejoin.
 Di Grassi made a pit stop for new tyres three times under safety car and Senna made a pit stop at the end of the first lap.
 Once the safety car drove into the pit lane at the conclusion of lap 17, cars were allowed to overtake.
 Vettel maintained his pole-position lead going into the first turn with Webber close behind.
 Further back, Schumacher passed Kubica for eighth place.
 Senna and Trulli spun off onto the run-off area but both drivers were able to continue.
 Rosberg passed Hamilton by taking the inside line to take fourth place at the third corner.
 Button tried to overtake Massa heading into turn four but ran wide.
 He momentarily lost the advantage and fended off Schumacher's attempts to pass him.